 With the exponential growth of the information economy since the 1990s, cyber-security has become a top priority for governments and industry world-wide.
-This report predicts major cybersecurity issues for 2016.
-While cyber-security measures continue to evolve positively, cyberthreats from crime, terrorism, militarization, espionage, and censorship will continue or worsen in 2016.
-Conflict over cybersecurity will increase between the West, and criminals and states from which cyber-threats emanate, including terrorists, China, Russia, Iran, North Korea, India, Pakistan, Brazil, Argentina, and many developing countries.
+Corr Analytics predicts increasing cybersecurity risks from 2020 to 2025.
+While cyber-security measures continue to evolve positively, cyberthreats from crime, terrorism, militarization, espionage, and censorship are co-evolving in a strategic competition.
+Conflict over cybersecurity will increase between the West, and criminals and states from which cyber-threats emanate, including China, Russia, Iran, North Korea, and criminal or terrorist actors in India, Pakistan, Brazil, and Argentina.
 Increasing technical sophistication and vulnerabilities in critical infrastructure, military systems, industrial control systems, the internet of things (IoT), machine-to-machine (M2M) communications, and mobile platforms will increase opportunities for states, criminals, and thrill-seekers to discover zero-day vulnerabilities and benefit from cyber tactics.
 Individualized encryption and the use of crypto-currencies such as bitcoin will continue to facilitate anonymous crime and terrorism, and thereby complicate the cyber-security landscape in the 2020s.

 Secure backdoors for legitimate governance and additional regulation of crypto-currencies is necessary.
 The lack of cyber-security budgets has created labor market shortages in cyber-security, leaving most small countries and mid-sized companies lagging well behind a growing army of cyber-criminals.
 As cyber-security budgets increase in 2016, so will the incentives to enter the cyber-field.
 As cyber-security hiring often comes from hackers, hacking conferences, and even cyber-criminal communities, increased budgets are a double-edged sword that may also provide a pull-factor for new hackers.